triplem20/SchoolManagementSystem/README.md

 ✅ Student Panel – View subjects and access related study materials, View School Events, and class TimeTable, and view exam results, and Submit Subject Assignments.

+✅Student Promotion & Status Update for New Academic Year At the start of a new academic year, the system automatically processes the results of each student and promotes them to the next grade based on their academic performance.
+The students' status is set to Pending Registration, indicating they need to complete the registration process for the new year.
+Their status will remain Pending until they register.

+Key Features:

+Automatic Student Promotion: The system checks the academic performance of each student and promotes them to the next grade at the start of a new academic year.

+Status Change to Pending Registration: Upon promotion, students' status is updated to Pending Registration until they complete the registration process for the new academic year.

+Registration Requirement: Students must complete their registration for the new year, and only after that will their status change to Registered.

 ✅ Secure Authentication – User login and role-based access control.